JansenDuarte/File_Encrypt/README.md

-# File_Encrypt
 Encypt and decrypt a file to keep some data safeish
 ---

 ### Information Layout
  For information about the execution of the program, look in '00.Execution_Information.txt'.
  For setting up the paths of encrypted/decrypted files and location of your prng private key, look in 'LocalSettings.py'
 ---